dagger/dagger/docs/current/sdk/nodejs/783645-get-started.md

 This tutorial assumes that:

-- You have a basic understanding of the TypeScript programming language.
-If not, learn the basics in a [TypeScript tutorial](https://www.typescriptlang.org/docs/handbook/typescript-from-scratch.html).
+- You have a basic understanding of the TypeScript or JavaScript programming languages.
+If you're new to TypeScript, learn the basics in a [TypeScript tutorial](https://www.typescriptlang.org/docs/handbook/typescript-from-scratch.html).
+There are many resources for JavaScript online as well.
 - You have a Node.js development environment with Node.js 16.x or later.
 If not, install [NodeJS](https://nodejs.org/en/download/).
 - You have Docker installed and running on the host system.
 If not, [install Docker](https://docs.docker.com/engine/install/).